tubaamir/tubaamir/README.md

  🌱 I’m currently persuing by Bachelor's degree in Computer Science and Engineering from DIT University, Dehradun, India.<br>
  ☁  I'm in the domain of Cloud Computing and Blockchain Development.<br>
  🔹  I'm constantly upgrading my skills in GCP by doing hands-on-experience Labs provided by Qwiklabs for more than 2 years from now.<br>
- 💞️ I'm constantly learning new things in both technical and non-technical aspects.<br>
+ 💞️ I like to learn new things in both technical and non-technical aspects.<br>
  🔹 Languages I can speak -  English | Hindi | Urdu | Spanish

 <h3 align="left">Let's Get Connected..</h3>